The Vrijthof - the most dazzling square in Maastricht - perhaps even in The Netherlands

 During the development and realisation phases, not only was a great deal of attention focused on the design and layout of the car park, but also on the quality of life and accessibility to the Vrijthof.

-In January 2003 the demolition began and within seven month the roof of the underground car park was sealed and the square was equipped with a new topcoat.
+Within seven month the roof of the underground car park was sealed and the square was equipped with a new topcoat.
 As a result, there was no longer anything standing in the way of the Preuvenemint - one of Maastricht's most important culinary events.

 Two vehicle entrances at opposite sides